LOPSTR 2023

 Gregory Duck National University of Singapore, Singapore

-Isabel García-Contreras University of Waterloo, Canada
+Isabel Garcia University of Waterloo, Canada

 Ashutosh Gupta IIT Bombay, India